Dr. Zimal Chaudhary

 Ans: Yes, in some cases, dry skin can indicate an underlying condition such as eczema, psoriasis, or diabetes.
 If you have persistent or severe dry skin, it’s best to consult a doctor.

-Ques-3: How often should I moisturize my skin?
+Ques-3: How often should I moisturise my skin?

-Ans: It’s generally recommended to moisturize at least twice a day – once in the morning and once before bed.
+Ans: It’s generally recommended to moisturise at least twice a day – once in the morning and once before bed.
 However, you might need to apply more frequently depending on your skin’s needs.

 Ques-4: Are natural remedies effective for dry skin?

-Ans: Yes, many natural remedies, like coconut oil and oatmeal baths, can be effective for soothing and moisturizing dry skin.
+Ans: Yes, many natural remedies, like coconut oil and oatmeal baths, can be effective for soothing and moisturising dry skin.
 However, results can vary from person to person.

 Ques-5: Can diet really affect skin hydration?